kkrishna007/DMPA_PROJECT/README.md

-## DMPA PROJECT : Analysis of Ganga-Yamuna Water Quality and its effect on surface and ground water by predicting the Water Contamination Levels.
+## DMPA PROJECT : Analysis of Ganga River Water Quality and its effect on surface and ground water by predicting the Water Contamination Levels.

 *The research project, "Analysis of Ganga-Yamuna Water Quality and its effect on surface and ground water by predicting the Water Contamination Levels," aims to assess water quality in the Ganga and Yamuna rivers, with a focus on predicting contamination levels and their impact on surface and groundwater.*